lostfictions/eslint-config-lostfictions/README.md

 };
 ```

-for react projects, use the `lostfictions/react` config, which adds additional
+For React projects, use the `lostfictions/react` config, which adds additional
-react-specific plugins and rules:
+React-specific plugins and rules:

 ```diff
 require("@rushstack/eslint-patch/modern-module-resolution");